OpenDSA/OpenDSA/RST/en/FormalLang/FLIntro.rst

   input will ever halt?

   The input is a java program and the output is whether or not the program will halt.
-Ask them to tell you how that program would work?
+  How might such a program work?

   What constructs in a program make it difficult to determine if the program will halt or not?